Home /

 Astro

-import type { APIRoute } from "astro";
+import { isDocsMcpRequest, isDocsPublicGetRequest } from "@farming-labs/docs";

-import { MCP } from "../../lib/docs.server";
+import { GET, MCP } from "./lib/docs.server";

 Nuxt

-import { defineDocsMcpHandler } from "@farming-labs/nuxt/server";
+import { defineDocsPublicHandler } from "@farming-labs/nuxt/server";

 import config from "../../docs.config";

-export default defineDocsMcpHandler(config, useStorage);
+export default defineDocsPublicHandler(config, useStorage);

 Custom route